byte-foundry/tutorial-content/content/How to preview your fonts projects in any website/HowToPreviewYourFontsProjectsInAnyWebsite.md

   Discover how to use the Prototypo Web Preview extension to preview your fonts on any webpage you like.
 ---

 The Prototypo Web Preview is a browser extension that enables you to see your fonts made inside Prototypo on any webpage you like.
-It can be used by both designers and web developers that want to see how their fonts looks like on a real world web project.
+It can be used by both designers and web developers that want to see how their fonts look like on a real world web project.

 Any changes made in Prototypo will automatically be applied on the webpage.